Skip to main content

 8. Solid waste disposal tax levied on the disposal of municipal solid waste and construction debris

-9. Other states’ sales and use tax paid to those states (unless NCSU has an exemption in that state-See Controller’s Sales and Use Tax Page)
+9. Other states’ sales and use tax paid to those states (unless NC State has an exemption in that state – See Controller’s Sales and Use Tax Page)

 10. 911 service charge levied on the sale of prepaid wireless telecommunications service.